- Plesk Onyx for Linux

 The integration can be performed using Slave DNS Manager extension available in Extensions Catalog in Plesk: Plesk > Extensions > install Slave DNS Manager > Add Slave > specify Slave DNS IP Address

-Visit Plesk DNS Manager extension's guide for instructions on setting up a secondary DNS.
+Visit Plesk Administrator's Guide for instructions on setting up a secondary DNS.

 How it works: